LeeSchlesingerNYC/Exoplanets/README.md

 * Eclipse Timing Variations	(16) - a binary star system where eclipsing has variation due to other object(s)
 * Imaging	(50) - removing the star's light from the image to find what remains
 * Microlensing	(96) - light from the star is gravitationally bent
-* Orbital Brightness Modulation	(6) - the brightness of the star changes because of reflected light
+* Orbital Brightness Modulation	(6) - the brightness of the star changes because of reflected light off object
 * Pulsar Timing	(7) - slight regular variation in pulsar bursts due to other objects
 * Pulsation Timing Variations	(2) - Doppler shift in bursts from a pulsar
 * Radial Velocity	(810) - star's motion displays a wobble